 Enhanced Care Management (ECM) Benefit for Children and Youth Populations

 Enhanced Care Management (ECM) is a new Medi-Cal benefit to better support populations of children and youth with complex clinical and non-clinical needs who access care in multiple delivery systems.
-It is available to eligible Medi-Cal managed care plan (MCP) members in all California counties to support comprehensive care management for their complex needs.
+It is available to eligible Medi-Cal Managed Care Plan (MCP) members in all California counties to support comprehensive care management for their complex needs.
 Through ECM, children will have a single Lead Care Manager based in the community who will coordinate care and services among the physical, behavioral, dental, developmental, and social services delivery systems, making it easier for kids to get the right care at the right time.

 ECM is also free!
 There is no added cost to families for ECM.